-Nikon D7500 versus Panasonic GH5
+Nikon D7500 vs Panasonic GH5

 The Nikon D7500 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were announced, respectively, in April 2017 and January 2017.
 The D7500 is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7500) and a Four Thirds (GH5) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Panasonic provides 20.2 MP.